OmiyaGames/picture-this/README.md

 The list below provides advices for the player's own diagrams that, while not mandatory, improves the experience of this game:

 1. Diagrams have at least 1 straight line and 1 curved lines are recommended.
-2. If a diagram is composed entirely of straight lines, it is recommended to have at least 1 of those lines be at an angle that isnâ€™t a multiple of 45 degrees.
+2. If a diagram is composed entirely of straight lines, it is recommended to have at least 1 of those lines be at an angle that isn’t a multiple of 45 degrees.
 3. Diagrams that needs between 5 to 12 separate instructions are recommended.
 To calculate the number of instructions, assume straight lines require 1 instruction, and circles require 4 instructions; 1 for each curve that makes the quarter of a circle.
 4. Diagrams that resemble a well-known shape or symbol are recommended.
-5. Last but not least, test the diagram with a friend, and see if itâ€™s fun to draw.
+5. Last but not least, test the diagram with a friend, and see if it’s fun to draw.
 Playtesting provides the ultimate answer to whether a diagram is successful or not!

 ## Credits